-JUNE 30, 2012, SEATTLE, WA --
+JUNE 30, 2012, SEATTLE, WA —

 MEI LLC announced today that the company was chosen to supply packaging and build crates to transport NASA’s Full Fuselage Trainer (FFT) Space Shuttle for its journey from Houston’s Johnson Space Center to Seattle’s Museum of Flight.
 The FFT was carefully wrapped, crated, and packed by MEI in 22 large sections and will be reassembled later by The Museum of Flight for permanent display.

-Packaged by MEI Rigging & Crating, the 24-foot-long crew compartment of the space shuttle full-fuselage trainer, positioned inside a special cradle for travel, is loaded onto a NASA Super Guppy aircraft at Ellington Field near the Jouhnson Space Center in Houston on Friday morning for transport to the Seattle Museum of Flight.
+Packaged by MEI Rigging & Crating, the 24-foot-long crew compartment of the space shuttle full-fuselage trainer, positioned inside a special cradle for travel, is loaded onto a NASA Super Guppy aircraft at Ellington Field near the Johnson Space Center in Houston on Friday morning for transport to the Seattle Museum of Flight.
 Video courtesy of NASA.

-Full Name: Full Fuselage Train
+Full Fuselage Train

-Place of Birth: NASA Technical Services Division
+NASA Technical Services Division

-Retirement: 2012 at The Museum of Flight, Seattle
+2012 at The Museum of Flight, Seattle

-Dimensions: 24 ft.
+24 ft.
 H x 18.6 ft.
 W x 122 ft.
 L

 46 ft.
 H

-Used for: Crew training, engineering evaluations, instructor certifications, astronaut candidate training and more!
+Crew training, engineering evaluations, instructor certifications, astronaut candidate training and more!

 It took NASA 7 years to build the FFT Space Shuttle.
-Ittook less than one month to break it down for packing and crating.
+It took less than one month to break it down for packing and crating.